The first month

 Sign up for sessions and training

-Oath of employment.
-All employees need to take a special oath that highlights the importance of honesty, integrity, and impartiality in what they do as members of the BC Public Service.
+All employees need to take a special oath that highlights the importance of honesty, integrity and impartiality in what they do as members of the BC Public Service.
+Schedule your oath of employment.

 Participate in regular performance reviews